 For more information, see Continuous Integration and Testing.
 And for details on using third-party testing tools, see the section How Does Mendix Support Third-Party Testing Tools? in Test Automation & Quality Assurance.

 During development with Mendix Studio Pro, you can run your application locally on your machine while you are experimenting with the development of new features.
 And in addition to publishing apps in the Mendix Cloud, you can run your app locally when you do not want to share your app with others stakeholders yet.

-From both Mendix Studio Pro and Mendix Studio, you can easily publish your app directly in the Mendix Cloud with a single click.
+From Mendix Studio Pro, you can easily publish your app directly in the Mendix Cloud with a single click.
 This immediately makes the app available as a Free App, either for development or production use.

 Once the development team is satisfied with the version of the app that is running in development, the Mendix Developer Portal allows users to quickly stage the app to further environments, such as an acceptance environment. before it is finally released to the production environment.

 Deployment operations can be easily automated by the development team through platform APIs and with third-party CI/CD tools like Jenkins, GitLab-CI, or Visual Studio Team Services.

 For more details, see Operations, Deployment, and Release.